dtemir/fellowship-prediction/README.md

 </div>
 <br>

-I worked on the backend server for the project and the deployment pipeline on heroku, I was able to use the flask rest framework for the backend which was a first for me.
+I worked on the Back-End Server for the project and the deployment pipeline on Heroku.
+I was able to use the Flask Rest Framework for the Back-End which was a new experience for me.

 ## License